 If you have an issue with your dishwasher or water heater that causes a water leakage, which leads to mold, then homeowners insurance would cover mold remediation.

-Any bad event that is covered by your homeowners insurance policy, and eventually leads to mold in your home, should allow for mold remediation coverage, since the mold is a symptom of the event that’s being covered.
+Any other event that is covered by your homeowners insurance policy and eventually leads to mold in your home, should allow for mold remediation coverage, since the mold is a symptom of the event that’s being covered.

 Examples of when homeowners insurance does not cover mold remediation

 Anything not covered by your policy that causes mold won’t be covered.
-Mold that springs up as a result of flooding will not be covered by your homeowners insurance, unless you have flood protection.
+Mold that springs up as a result of flooding will not be covered by your homeowners insurance unless you specifically have flood protection.
 Mold in your bathroom from steam generated by your shower won’t be covered.

 Mold that is a result of spilling things, not cleaning properly, or a leaky roof is not going to be covered through your homeowners insurance plan.